 Learn About the Anterior Approach to Hip Replacement

-Some causes of hip and knee pain include arthritis (osteoarthritis, rheumatoid arthritis or post-traumatic arthritis that develops after an injury), osteoporosis, bone disease or an abnormality.
+Some causes of hip pain include arthritis (osteoarthritis, rheumatoid arthritis or post-traumatic arthritis that develops after an injury), osteoporosis, bone disease or an abnormality.

 Commonly treated hip conditions include:

 If you need care for a condition not listed here, consult with one of our orthopedic and sports medicine providers.

 In order to provide you with the best treatment, our team will need your complete medical history* and will perform a physical examination.
 Based on our findings, your treatment plan may include nonsurgical or surgical options, such as: